nusco/sssmoke/README.md

     sssmoke

-For example, a template named _foo.erb_ will be available at _http://localhost:4567/foo_.
-(The port number could be different if you use a web server other than WEBrick).
+For example, a template named _foo.erb_ will be available at _http://localhost:8888/foo_.

 ## Pro Usage for Powah Usahs